intuition-dev/intuDocs/meta-$lides.managers/metabake-manager-slides.md

 ---
 <!--*template: invert -->
 # How ?
+---

 ## Our approach

----

-## We leverage the increasing automation and low-code high-productivity tools to help us develop faster and with less error-prone approaches
+- We leverage the increasing automation and low-code/high-productivity tools to help us develop faster and with less error-prone approaches
-### This leads naturally to cheaper development costs as we are able to compress the time it takes from building a prototype and launching a final product.
+- This leads naturally to cheaper development costs as we are able to compress the time it takes from building a prototype and launching a final product.
+All without impacting negatively the quality.

 ---